eddielee394/react-native-hindsighttrader/README.md

 - [ ] Add storybook support
 - [ ] Update documentation

+## Known Issues
+- Only tested on android.
+- There are some performance issues with the live data updates;
+- When creating a new watchlist, sometimes symbol list component doesn't rerender immediately.
+- Still issues with local state persistence, particularly with deeply nested state not being persisted correctly.

 ## Shoutouts
 - [Native Base][2] - UI Library
 - [Victory Charts][3] - Chart UI